Block access from specific regions using AWS Cloudfront's geo-restriction feature

 Blacklist "Blacklist" allows you to set countries you want to block access from, and if a user is from one of the countries on the list, they will be denied access to the content

-Select Blacklist and select a country in the Countries section.
+Select Blacklist and choose a country in the Countries section.

-Let's select Japan to check whether access will be prohibited.
+Let's select Japan to see if access will be blocked.

-In this state, click Yes, Edit to complete the edit.
+Now click Yes, Edit to complete the editing.

 2016-09-10_03h38_59